Dareka826/slbooru/README.md

 }
 ```

+To prepare the environment for building: `npm install`
-To build the server and site script run `./scripts/build.sh` from project root
+To build the server and site script run `./scripts/build.sh`
-To add a new image run `./scripts/add_img_to_db.sh` from projects root
+To add a new image run `./scripts/add_img_to_db.sh`